Each tab provides insights into finding information from the library catalog, the open web, and the various other tools the library provides you.

 - Microsoft Office has tools integrated in Word that allows you to cite articles and build a bibliography.
 While some people find it useful, it makes many mistakes that are hard to fix.

-- eTurabian offers easy fill-in forms for accurately formatting footnotes.
+- eTurabian from Eksendia offers easy fill-in forms for accurately formatting footnotes.

 If you need to cite something more complex, you can also refer to Chicago Manual of Style Online , as Turabian is a simplified version of Chicago.

-Fortunately, you can find all our books (print and e) inside of WorldCat Books .
+In addition, you can find all our books (print and ebook) inside of WorldCat Books .
 WorldCat also shows you what other libraries own a title, and if you live near either campus, you may want to visit one of our partner libraries in person.
 Books found in ECCO or WorldCat can be delivered to your local campus (or, in some cases, to your home--ask us for more info).